-Located in the southwest corner of Hokkaido, Niseko is easy to reach reach.
-Sapporo (札幌) is the nearest city to the resort, with New Chitose Airport (新千歳空港) cleverly positioned to receive the least snowfall and keep flights running smoothly.
-Your most likely route from the majority of US and European cities is going to be to via Tokyo, but direct flights to Sapporo now run from most Asian cities so those routes could be worth considering too.
-Check out the transport options from airport to Niseko.
+Located in the southwest corner of Hokkaido, Niseko is easy to reach from Sapporo (札幌), one of the top 5 big cities in Japan, and New Chitose Airport (新千歳空港), the great entrance of Hokkaido.
+Your most likely route from the majority of US and European cities is via Tokyo, but direct flights to Sappro now run from Australia and most Asian cities.
+Check out your transport options from airport to Midtown Niseko!

 Niseko Hirafu 4-jo 1-3-3, Kutchan-cho, Abuta-gun, Hokkaido, Japan 044-0087

 Ski resort bus is strongly recommended in Winter season.